shenkeYT/blooket-hack/README.md

 4. :Used by hundreds of thousands people.
 5. :All of the hacks are sorted into the gamemode they can be used in.
 If you encounter a problem or a issue please open a issue here.

-If you are a programmer and want to make your own codes for blooket make sure to check out the blooket library! at
+If you are a programmer and want to make your own codes for blooket make sure to check out the blooket library!
+At

 #  www.schoolcheats.net/blooket